Overseas investments, a foreign idea to most of us, could work for some of us

-Diversification is an important aspect of investing, ie. idea of not putting all our (investment) eggs in one basket.
+Diversification is an important aspect of investing, the ie. the idea of not putting all our (investment) eggs in one basket.

 Foreign investment acts as a diversification tool.
-Diversification, relevant to retail investors as well, should be done with investments across asset classes, styles and geographies.
-It stabilises our portfolio, and a single threat does not jeopardise all our instruments to earn returns.
+Diversification, relevant to retail investors as well, should be done with investments across asset classes, styles, and geographies.
+It stabilizes our portfolio, and a single threat does not jeopardize all our instruments to earn returns.